Bullbotbam/regex-tutorial/gist-template.md

 The square brackets create a list of possible matches.
 Inside the square brackets of the Matching a URL example, the fourth capuring group had the following:

 ```
-([\/\w \.-]*)
+[\da-z\.-]            [a-z\.]              ([\/\w \.-]*)
 ```

-This can be broken down to a separator forward slash that is escaped, meaning the match will appear as it does in the expression.
+The final snippet has a separator forward slash that is escaped, meaning the match will appear exactly as it does in the expression.
 This is followed by the "\w" indicating any word will match this part of the expression.
 Followed by a space, the an escaped period.
 The hyphen that follows will be strictly matched as well.
 The wild card character prior to the closing parenthesis signifies this portion of the expressiong will be matched as many times as necessary to find all of the matches and is considered greedy.

 ### Greedy and Lazy Match